Conflict-free Cooperation Method for Connected and Automated Vehicles at Unsignalized Intersections: Graph-based Modeling and Optimality Analysis: Simulation

 where $ X $ represents the vehicle's arrival at the control zone. $ \lambda $ is the expected value as well as the variance of the Poisson distribution.

-Traffic efficiency is the main consideration in our scheduling algorithm.
+{ Traffic efficiency is the main consideration in the proposed scheduling algorithms.
+To better show the improvement of the proposed algorithms, we further introduce fuel consumption as a performance indicator to evaluate the fuel economy.
 For the overall traffic efficiency, the evacuation time is as defined in Definition~\ref{def:EvacuationTime}.
 In terms of individual benefits, the ATTD is considered as defined in Definition~\ref{def:ATTD}.
-Other key simulation parameters are shown in Table~\ref{tab:Parameters}.
+As for fuel consumption, the HBEFA3 model is used to evaluate the fuel consumption of the CAVs, which is integrated with SUMO~\cite{keller2010handbook}.
+Other key simulation parameters are shown in Table~\ref{tab:Parameters}. }

+{ \begin{remark} For safety concerns, $ D_\mathrm{des} $ is designed relatively conservatively to avoid vehicles in different layers from collision, and vehicles are assumed to maintain desired virtual platoon speed $ v_\mathrm{p} $ in the intersection conflict zone.
+Therefore, maximum speed $ v_{\max} $ can only be reached in CAVs' intersection-approaching behavior.
+These speed settings accord with the local traffic regulations.
+Furthermore, it would be an interesting future direction to consider vehicle speed trajectory planning in the conflict zone and robust controller, which helps to further increase traffic efficiency and platoon performance. \end{remark} }